ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

 DDev.com is an [Astro](https://astro.build/) website.
 Astro is fantastic tool that provides a low-entry barrier for developers looking to contribute features, issues and more.
 Among its benefits are its low hosting cost and ease of use for frontend devs.

-That said, for a while the website lacked did not use ddev.
-Adding ddev provides an example for those looking to add ddev to such projects and it makes it easier for those using ddev to contribute.
+That said, for a while the website did not use DDev.
+Adding DDev provides an example for those looking to add DDev to such projects and it makes easier for those using it to contribute.

 As of this article there are two ways to setup your local development on ddev.com.
 With DDev and without DDev.
 Whichever is easier and more covinient to you.